luisspuerto/R-Proj-Template/Template/notes/README.md

 Remember that for insert snippets on markdown, you have to write the full name of the snippet and then push `Shift + Tab`.

+Both files `Notes.Rmd` and `diary/YYYY-MM-DD-Entry-Title.Rmd` are the file that RStudio produces when you create a new RMarkdown file.

+Ad before you can also create a subfolder structure to serve your needs, but please keep it simple and as _spaceless_ as possible.

 On this readme you can also explain a little bit about the purpose of the different research notes fields and create a small description.

 ---